porkcube/Vindriktning-ESP32-Arduino/README.md

 # Vindriktning-ESP32-Arduino
 Arduino code for ESP32/ESP8266 to read an Ikea Vindriktning AQI monitor and store in InfluxDB

-There are other integration projects out there such as the for Home Assistant, but I needed one for InfluxDB (v1) for Grafana visualization
+There are other integration projects out there for things such as Home Assistant, but I needed one for InfluxDB(v1) to visualize in Grafana.

 Requires:
   - Ikea Vindriktning